kx1t/docker-skysquitter/README.md

 The data is sent securely via a WireGuard VPN that is also part of the container.
 The VPN is set up in such a way that the SkySquitter Service has access to the data from the SkySquitter container, but not to any other container in your stack.

 Configuration of SkySquitter has the following prerequisites:
-- a Linux machine (PC, Raspberry Pi, etc.) with a functioning Docker configuration
+- a Linux machine (PC, Raspberry Pi, etc.) with a functioning Docker configuration.
+See [here](https://github/com/sdr-enthusiasts/docker-install) for some help on how to get this done quickly.
 - we strongly recommend using `docker-compose` to manage your container

 Using the example [`docker-compose.yml`](docker-compose.yml) file, please configure the following parameters.
 Unless told otherwise by SkySquitter, please do not modify any of the other parameters: